SpongePowered/SpongeDocs/source/plugin/text/representations/formatting-code-legacy.rst

 .. warning::
-    Text serialization using any kind of formatting code is limited to representing only some of the capabilities of a ``Text``, namely formatting.
+    Text serialization using any kind of formatting code is limited to representing only some of the capabilities of a :javadoc:`org.spongepowered.api.text.Text`, namely formatting.
 It cannot represent any kind of click or hover actions.
 If brevity is not an issue (as it is in Minecraft chat), it is recommended to use either the :doc:`./xml` or the :doc:`./json`.

 Ampersand Formatting
 ====================
 By default, Sponge supports the formatting character `&` (ampersand).
 Using the ampersand format allows for easier user input of text formatting and is useful in such cases where brevity is necessary, such as in the Minecraft chat console.

-To use this formatting, you can access its corresponding ``TextSerializer`` with ``TextSerializers.FORMATTING_CODE``.
+To use this formatting, you can access its corresponding :javadoc:`org.spongepowered.api.text.serializer.TextSerializer` with :javadoc:`org.spongepowered.api.text.serializer.TextSerializers#FORMATTING_CODE`.
 From there, you can use the ``serialize`` or ``deserialize`` methods as normal:

 .. code-block:: java